Crips: History

+Nicaraguan Revolution, Contras, and increased drug trafficking

+After the Nicaraguan Revolution in 1979, many of the former government people of Anastasio Somoza Debayle fled to the U.S. and were supported by the CIA to counter the communists.
+Enrique Bermúdez was allegedly picked by the CIA to head the contras, who met with Oscar Danilo Blandón and Norwin Meneses to discuss fundraising.
+They decided to use drug trafficking to raise funds, and targeted black communities in South Los Angeles.

+The gang's growth and influence increased significantly in the early 1980s when crack cocaine boomed and Crip sets began distributing the drug.
+Large profits induced many Crips to establish new markets in other cities and states.
+As a result, Crips membership grew steadily and the street gang was one of the nation's largest by the late 1980s.
+In 1999, there were at least 600 Crip sets with more than 30,000 members transporting drugs in the United States.

 Membership

 As of 2015, the Crips gang consists of between approximately 30,000 and 35,000 members and 800 sets, active in 221 cities and 41 U.S. states.
 The states with the highest estimated number of Crip sets are California, Texas, Oklahoma, and Missouri.
 Members typically consist of young African American men, but can be white, Hispanic, Asian, and Pacific Islander.
 The gang also began to establish a presence in Canada in the early 1990s; Crip sets are active in the Canadian cities of Montreal and Toronto.

 In 1992 the LAPD estimated 15,742 Crips in 108 sets; other source estimates were 30,000 to 35,000 in 600 sets in California.

 Crips have served in the United States armed forces and on military bases in the United States and abroad.

 Practices

 Language

 Some practices of Crip gang life include graffiti and substitutions and deletions of particular letters of the alphabet.
 The letter "b" in the word "blood" is "disrespected" among certain Crip sets and written with a cross inside it because of its association with the enemy.
 The letters "CK", which are interpreted to stand for "Crip killer", are avoided and replaced by "cc".
 For example, the words "kick back" are written "kicc bacc", and block is written as "blocc".
 Many other words and letters are also altered due to symbolic associations.
 Crips traditionally refer to each other as "Cuz" or "Cuzz", which itself is sometimes used as a moniker for a Crip.
 "Crab" is the most disrespectful epithet to call a Crip, and can warrant fatal retaliation.
 Crips in prison modules in the 1970s and 1980s sometimes spoke Swahili to maintain privacy from guards and rival gangs.